stephenroller/ice9/README.txt

-Project 1 Readme
+Project 2 Readme
 ----------------
 Stephen Roller

 Attributions:
-* Andrew Austin and I created our grammar together.
-My code is 100% my own.
+* Andrew Austin, Jerrod and I created our grammar together; I eventually modified it slightly
+* My code is 100% my own.
 * In addition to creating some unit tests of my own, I took advantage of Robert Phillip's test suite on the forum.